angulardart/site-angulardart/src/_codelabs/angular2_components/index.md

   css: ["/codelabs/ng2/darrrt.css"]
 ---

-This code lab introduces you to a preview release of *AngularDart Components*, part of a large group of well-tested components that are widely used in Google’s Dart apps.
+This codelab introduces you to a preview release of *AngularDart Components*, part of a large group of well-tested components that are widely used in Google’s Dart apps.

-To complete this code lab, you need the following:
+To complete this codelab, you need the following:

 *   A Windows, Mac, or Linux computer with Dart SDK 1.20 (or a higher version)
 *   A web connection and modern browser

-This code lab assumes that you are familiar with Dart web app development.
+This codelab assumes that you are familiar with Dart web app development.
-If you aren’t, instead try one of the [other webdev code labs](/codelabs).
+If you aren’t, instead try one of the [other webdev codelabs](/codelabs).
-Familiarity with AngularDart development isn't required but is helpful, since this code lab doesn't explain
+Familiarity with AngularDart development isn't required but is helpful, since this codelab doesn't explain
 [Angular concepts](/angular/guide/architecture.html).

-In this code lab, you’ll take a basic AngularDart app, called Lottery Simulator, and use AngularDart Components to simplify the code and beautify the UI.
+In this codelab, you’ll take a basic AngularDart app, called Lottery Simulator, and use AngularDart Components to simplify the code and beautify the UI.
 You can play with a
 [live copy of the final app](https://filiph.github.io/components_codelab/).